SISTASOSS/CSharp-SDK/README.md

 # Welcome to O2G C# SDK!

 This repository contains the O2G C# SDK.
 [O2G](https://api.dspp.al-enterprise.com/omnipcx-open-gateway-02g/) is an applicative server that provides REST services for the [ALE-International](https://www.al-enterprise.com/) OmniPX Enterprise communication server.
 This is a C# library allowing to develop on top of the O2G API using a comprehensive C# SDK.
-The package o2g-sdk is available as on the central Nuget repository [here](https://www.nuget.org/packages/o2g-sdk/).
+The package o2g-sdk is available as on the central NuGet gallery [here](https://www.nuget.org/packages/o2g-sdk/).

 This C# SDK is available under the MIT license and delivered without any support.